willemmulder/BetterExamples.js/readme.md

 BetterExamples.js is a tool to make live Javascript examples a pleasant experience.
 Works in Chrome, Firefox, Opera and IE9.
+Even includes a Step-debug mode for stepping through your code.
 See http://willemmulder.github.com/BetterExamples.js/ for demos and documentation.

 License